Arturo Hernandez Sametier

-My life has since been divided between dedication to troubled, marginalized kids, a need to tell stories and a love of music.
-The coin laundry in the background was where I spent a lot of my childhood.
-We bought the oldest coin laundry in L.A., in what was back-in-the-day a high crime corner of Highland Park.
-My dad would sometimes hang me upside down behind the ancient washers so I could reach and wrench places he couldn't.
+My life has been divided between dedication to troubled, marginalized youth and a need to tell stories and make music.
+The coin laundry in the background was where I spent my childhood.
+We bought the oldest laundromat in L.A., in what was then a high crime corner of Highland Park.
+My dad would sometimes hang me upside down behind the ancient washers so I could wrench the places he couldn't reach.

 Of my current books, “The Good Lessons” is based on two interventions: a one room schoolhouse created for the Clanton and First Flat's gangs of South Central during L.A.’s gang epidemic, and a very similar experience working with Pima and Apache gang youth in Indian Country.
 In both cases, the communities involved allowed for radical changes to how they thought about schooling, especially with their most vulnerable and difficult children.
 My work with troubled, delinquent and often learning disabled youth has allowed me to work in schools across Indian Country, South Boston, Phoenix, Oakland, L.A. and with the migrant farm youth of the Salinas Valley.

 “Shelter: Notes from a Detained Migrant Children’s facility” developed from work I recently completed as a therapist with Guatemalan refugee kids separated from parents.
 It is the only inside account of life within our immigration shelters for unaccompanied minors.
 My hope is that following the stories of these children will help inform a kinder, more nuanced view of who they are.